 - 2.4 Data Subject Rights.
 For the purposes of clause 10 and subject to section 3 of this DPA, Intellum shall notify client about any request it has received directly from a Data Subject without obligation to handle it (unless otherwise agreed) but shall not notify the relevant Controller.
 Client shall be solely responsible for cooperating with the relevant Controller in fulfilling the relevant obligations to respond to any such request.

 The Member States may complete or specify, according to their national procedures, any additional necessary information to be contained in this Appendix.

-The subject matter, nature, purpose and duration of the processing of the Client Personal Data are set out in the Agreement (likely a Statement of Work) and as may be further stated below or elsewhere in this Addendum.
+- Subject matter and duration of the processing of Client Personal Data.
+The subject matter, nature, purpose and duration of the processing of the Client Personal Data are set out in the Agreement (likely a Service Order) and as may be further stated below or elsewhere in this Addendum.

 - Personal details such as first and last name, email address, telephone number and physical address

 - Authentication credentials to use part of the services, such as username, IP address, PC name etc.